grafana/grafana/docs/sources/explore/query-management.md

 ## Query history

-Query history is a list of queries that you have used in Explore.
-The history is stored in Grafana database and it is not shared with other users.
-Retention period for queries in history is 2 weeks.
-Queries older than 2 weeks are automatically deleted.
+Query history is a list of queries that you used in Explore.
+The history is stored in the Grafana database and it is not shared with other users.
+The retention period for queries in history is two weeks.
+Queries older than two weeks are automatically deleted.
 To open and interact with your history, click the **Query history** button in Explore.

-> **Note**: Starred queries are not subject to 2 weeks retention period and they are not deleted.
+> **Note**: Starred queries are not subject to the two weeks retention period and they are not deleted.

 ### View query history